OUR KIDS

 Jack Servi, 16

 Jack was 16 years old when he died as a result of accidental asphyxiation after participating in the online “Blackout Challenge.”
 He broadcast his challenge on Snapchat while his friends watched the video of him choking and dying alone.
 Jack had an infectious smile and loved to make people laugh.
 His hobbies included building computers and working on motorized bicycles, as well as playing video games.
-He was never in a hurry.
-People admired him, and when he walked in a room, he lit it up for sure.

 “I support reformation of internet technologies to safeguard the lives of our children.
 Too many of our kids are dying and there’s no regulation on content.
 The Internet grows rapidly.
 It is truly the wild wild west for children.”